Triasmus/TemplateExternRepo/README.md

-# TemplateRepo
+# TemplateExternRepo

-Install target is currently default off for windows need to double check clang format and gitignore
+This repo is a template for any project that would like to use externpro, boost, and google protobufs